jotd666/scramble500/README.md

 - space/fire button: start game
 - P/second button: pause
 - F10 (or quitkey): quit (and save scores)
+- two button joystick/joypad: fire to shoot, second button to bomb
+- one button joystick: fire to shoot and bomb
+- when game is about to start (intro music playing), press any direction to change controls.
+If a cd32 joypad is connected, two button mode is selected by default.

 HOW TO PLAY: